Paid Telegram Group: Setup Guide & Pricing Data

 Why Do Paid Groups Outperform Paid Channels for Retention?

-Paid Telegram groups generate 30-50% daily active engagement compared to 5-10% for broadcast channels, according to CommuniPass research.
+Paid Telegram groups generate 30-50% daily active engagement compared to 5-10% for broadcast channels.
 Monthly churn runs 2-5% in active groups versus 10-15% in channels.
-The reason is simple: when members can post, reply, and build relationships with each other, they form habits — and habits beat content consumption every time.
+The reason: when members can post, reply, and build relationships with each other, they form habits — and habits beat content consumption every time.

 Here is what changes when you run a group instead of a channel: